Q and A with Pinkelle from Kenya, Africa

 Q: What does feminism mean to you?

-Connect with me!
-I’d love to chat with you!
+I’d love to connect with you! 🙂